Central Virginia

 • 00:30:08

-Yes, a quick question, because I think Brian makes a really good point and I understand that.
+Yes, a quick question, because I think Brian makes a really good point and I understand though.

 • 00:30:13